On this page:

 Year 3 | Period 3

-You will then learn concrete and building layouts, commercial formwork, commercial interiors and exteriors, and commercial estimating and drawing interpretations.
+You will learn about concrete and building layouts, commercial formwork, commercial interiors and exteriors, and commercial estimating and drawing interpretations.

 Training length: 8 weeks